chozelinek/ttg/README.md

 ## Requirements

-In order to use the `TTWoTTW` you will need to:
+In order to use the `WoTTW` you will need to:

 1. clone this repository
 1. install python dependencies `pip install -r requirements.txt`